Flávio Nazinho: Sporting CP

 Nazinho joined Sporting's B-team in 2020 and signed a professional contract with the club on 1 March 2021.
 During this time, he initially played as a left-winger, before being converted to a left-back.
 After impressing in his new position, he was called up to the first team by manager Ruben Amorim, and occasionally played in the club's under 23s and B teams.

 He made his professional debut for Sporting in a 3–1 UEFA Champions League group stage victory against Borussia Dortmund on 24 November 2021, replacing Pedro Gonçalves in the 88th minute, in a match, where his team ensured qualification to the round of sixteen for the first time since the 2008–09 season.
 He would make his league debut for the club, as a starter on 11 December in a 2–0 home win over Boavista.

-Cercle Brugge (loan)
+Cercle Brugge

 On 6 September 2023, Sporting CP sent Nazinho on a season-long loan to Belgian Pro League side Cercle Brugge.
-The deal reportedly includes a €2 million option-to-buy.
+The deal reportedly included a €2 million option-to-buy.

-On 27 June 2024, it was announced that Nazinho joined Cercle Brugge on a permanent deal, which he signed a contract until 30 June 2028.
+On 27 June 2024, it was announced that Nazinho had joined Cercle Brugge on a permanent deal, signing a contract until 30 June 2028.

+Monaco

+On 30 June 2026, Nazinho signed a four-year contract with Monaco in Ligue 1.
+He made his debut for the team in the Five Violins Trophy match against Sporting CP, starting the game.